undeadwanderer/last.fm-last-played-tracks-rainmeter-skin/README.md

 - Changed the first track's title font color to red.

 Known issues:
 - The skin stops loading data after too many manual refreshes.
 This has been an issue in the original skin as well.
+It appears to be a WebParser bug.
 - The username needs to be set for each variant separately.
 Unfortunately, I don't see how I can resolve this.
 The original skin asked to input a username 3 times during editing in any variant, for each variant.
 - The 15, 16, 17 and 18 tracks versions might take more time to load the album images.